aswinsuriya16/lifeHub/README.md

 1. Users authenticate using the built-in authentication system.
 2. Authenticated users can post tweets sharing life lessons.
 3. Other users can upvote these tweets.
-4. Tweets are sorted based on upvote count.
+4. Tweets are sorted based on count of the votes.
-5. The most upvoted tweets appear at the top of the feed.
+5. The most voted tweets appear at the top of the feed.

 ---